miloszhoc/cinema_tests/README.md

 Tests use imaplib library and gmail account to handling incoming emails.

-# Fixtures
+# Preconditions

-There are two types of fixtures:
+There are two types of fixtures in this project:

-- standard fixtures
+- standard fixtures which starts web browser
-- requests fixtures
-  todo
+- requests fixtures which uses requests module (these kinds of locators does not require starting browser).
+Requests fixtures are used mainly for creating test data.